kokrange/ss-openwrt-transparent-proxy-router/README.md

 ### Openwrt gui:
-* lan interface uncheck: bridge.
-(WARN: br-lan will not work!!)
+* Lan interface uncheck: bridge.
+(WARN: br-lan will not work!)
-* wan interface uncheck: Use DNS servers advertised by peer.
+* Wan interface uncheck: Use DNS servers advertised by peer.
-* disable IPv6 for lan and wan, especially for wan.
+* Disable IPv6 for lan and wan, especially for wan.
+(WARN: IPv6 proxy are not supported.)
-* dns ignore resolv, hosts files.
+* DNS ignore resolv, hosts files.

 ### Command(after all things configured correctly):